Berberine Medication Interactions: What to Avoid (Evidence-Based)

 If you're on medications but still want to join the Berberine bandwagon, consider separating the timing of taking Berberine and other medications by at least 2 hours.
 This can help reduce the potential for interactions.

-Monitoring and Management Strategies
+Monitoring and management

 If you're using Berberine alongside medications, regular monitoring of drug levels and side effects is crucial.
 Think of it like a coach keeping a close eye on his team's performance.